Table of Contents

 Content ideas are only useful if your Pinterest strategy is solid enough to make them work.
 Meagan Williamson’s free workshop — The Discovery Loop — covers the full system so your content actually gets found.

 Create multiple pins per blog post.
-Each blog post should have 3–5 different pin designs — different images, different headlines, same destination URL.
-This gives you more content to schedule and more chances to get traction in search.
+Each post should have 3–5 different pin designs — different images, different headlines, same destination URL.
+That gives you more content to schedule and more chances to get traction in search.

 Spread pins across boards.
 Don’t pin all your designs to the same board on the same day.
-Spread them across relevant boards and space them out over time.
-Pinterest can flag accounts that pin the same URL too frequently in a short window.
+Spread them across relevant boards and space them out.
+Pinterest can flag accounts that pin the same URL too often in a short window.

 Schedule seasonal content early.
-If you’re creating pins around seasonal topics — Christmas gift ideas, summer travel tips, back-to-school content — schedule them 4–6 weeks before the season peaks.
-Pinterest content takes time to gain traction, so early is always better than on time.
+If you’re making pins around seasonal topics — Christmas gift ideas, summer travel tips, back-to-school content — schedule them 4–6 weeks before the season peaks.
+Pinterest content takes time to gain traction, so early beats on time.

 Don’t abandon old content.
-Your older blog posts are still worth pinning.
+Your older posts are still worth pinning.
 Create fresh pin designs for your best evergreen content and keep scheduling them.
-A post you wrote a year ago can still drive traffic if you keep creating new pins for it.
+A post you wrote a year ago can still drive traffic if you keep making new pins for it.

 Native Scheduler vs Tailwind: Which Should You Use?